Pythrix/FOODCOP/README.md

 __Utility?__
 Parsing food ingredient list, i.e transofrming raw ingredient list text into a structured data type allow to perform numerous scientific operation: identify certain types of ingredient, of species used in food composition, study food product evolution, assess food product complexity, etc.

+__Performance__
+FIP was tested on a large dataset of about 300,000 food ingredient lists extracted from MINTEL GNPD DB.
+It works with a margin of errors located under 2% depending on the size of the input data.

 __Evolution__
 FIP will be updated until it reaches the point in its evolution where it can become a complete python library.